Central Talmud Torah

+The school had 700 students in 1913.

 Central Talmud Torah was a "religious public school," free to those unable to pay, that taught Hebrew, Jewish history, and religious studies.
 Jewish children attended from 4:00 PM–7:00 PM after public school.

 The American Jewish Year Book reported the organization counted 7,000 members and $12,000 in total income in 1919.

+It was known as Yeshiva Mishkan Yisroel & Central Talmud Torah in 1936.

-The building served as the home of the Beth Jacob Day School in the 1950s and continued to be used for Jewish education until its closure in 1963.
+The building served as the home of the Beth Jacob Day School in the 1950s.
+It continued to be used for Jewish education until its closure in 1963.
 The school building was converted to loft condominiums in the 1980s.